Man Punches 18-Day-Old Son To Death Because He Was ‘Crying Too Much’

-The 31-year-old man had repeatedly punched his infant son, Luke Faucette in the head because he would not stop crying.
-Prosecutors say, the father of the child also refused to seek medical treatment for the child for three hours.
+The 31-year-old man had repeatedly punched his infant son, Luke Faucette, in the head because he would not stop crying.
+Prosecutors say that the father of the child also refused to seek medical treatment for the child for three hours.

 When the 18-day-old boy was eventually taken to hospital, doctors battled to save his life from the numerous head injuries that he had sustained.
-Doctors noted that Luke had abrasions, hemorrhages; contusions as well as lacerations to the head and face.
+Doctors noted that Luke had abrasions, hemorrhages, and contusions, as well as lacerations to the head and face.
 Furthermore, his autopsy showed that he had blood in his brain and skull bone fractures.

 Baby Luke died shortly after being brought to the hospital.

-Prosecutor Jamie Dykes revealed that cases, involving the killing of innocent children were always difficult, but added that justice had been served with the father being held accountable for the heinous crime.
+Prosecutor Jamie Dykes revealed that cases involving the killing of innocent children were always difficult, but added that justice had been served with the father being held accountable for the heinous crime.

-Shane Lee Faucette is penciled for sentencing May 18.
+Shane Lee Faucette is scheduled for sentencing on May 18.

 Sadly, the 31-year-old man is not the first father to fatally beat up a child that was crying.